Commercial EVs in 2026: The Class 4-8 Market by the Numbers

 Three things that will shape the next 12 months:

 2. NEVI corridor charging finally lands for trucks.
 Most Phase 1 NEVI corridor stations were specced for passenger DCFC.
-Phase 2 (FY 2026) explicitly funds higher-power stations along truck corridors — including 1.25 MW MCS-compliant stations.
-Expect 30-50 MCS truck stations announced in 2026.
+Updated FY2026 NEVI guidance opens funding to medium- and heavy-duty freight-corridor charging — the policy door for MCS-class truck stations.
+Expect the first wave of MCS truck stations to be announced in 2026.

 3. Class 8 used market emerges.
 First-generation eCascadia and VNR Electric trucks deployed in 2022-2023 are starting to come off lease.
 Used-market pricing will be the next signal — and it will determine how aggressive smaller fleets are willing to be.